tomsquest/tomsquest.github.io/_posts/2011-05-13-better-autocompletes-with-fuzzy-matching.md

 In this article, we will use the [Levenshtein distance algorithm](https://secure.wikimedia.org/wikipedia/en/wiki/Levenshtein_distance) to fetch results when there would be none using standard methods.
 Some other matching algorithms are also popular: the [Damerau–Levenshtein distance](https://secure.wikimedia.org/wikipedia/en/wiki/Damerau%E2%80%93Levenshtein_distance) (Levenshtein with transposition of letters), the [Soundex](https://secure.wikimedia.org/wikipedia/en/wiki/Soundex) (a phonetic algorithm for indexing names by sound) and also the [Bitap](https://secure.wikimedia.org/wikipedia/en/wiki/Bitap_algorithm).
 Many of them can be found in Ruby, or could also be hand coded.

 Using the Levenshtein algorithm, we get a distance between two strings.
-This gives for example :
+For example :

 ```ruby
 $ distance("sinatra", "sinatra") #= 0, equality